-Crisis Ready: Building an Invincible Brand in an Uncertain World Melissa Agnes Mascot Books ISBN: 978-1-68401-413-2
+Crisis Ready: Building an Invincible Brand in an Uncertain World

+Melissa Agnes Mascot Books

+ISBN: 978-1-68401-413-2

 In addition, it is important to keep up with the news of the day, particularly business news.
 Your instructor reads these publications regularly: Chicago Tribune, Wall Street Journal, New York Times and Washington Post.
-Online news includes CNN, Ragan's Daily Headlines, and PRSA Issues and Trends.
+Online news includes CNN, PRSA Issues and Trends, Ad Age.
 Additional readings will also be provided or recommended by the instructor as needed.